JannemanDev/monitor_disk_space/README.md

 - **pushover_token**: Your Pushover API token
 - **pushover_user**: Your Pushover user key
-- **max_push_notifications_per_day**: (Optional) Maximum number of push notifications to send per day.
+- **max_push_notifications_per_day**: (Optional) Maximum number of push notifications to send per day **per drive**.
 Prevents notification spam if disk space fluctuates around the threshold.
+Each drive has its own independent limit.
 If not specified, there is no limit.
 Default: unlimited
 - **data_folder**: (Optional) Path to folder for storing logs, graphs, and tracking files.
 Can be relative (to settings file directory) or absolute.
 Default: `"data"`
 - **drives**: List of drive configurations.
 Each drive must specify:
   - **path**: Drive path (e.g., `"C:"` on Windows, `"/"` on Linux/Mac)